RULER

 RULER v1 is a synthetic long-context benchmark for measuring how model quality degrades as input length increases.
 This packaging follows the public standalone NVIDIA RULER implementation with 13 official tasks spanning retrieval, multi-hop tracing, aggregation, and QA.

 The RULER paper is available at https://arxiv.org/abs/2404.06654.
-This paper provides detailed information about the benchmark methodology, dataset creation, and evaluation criteria.
+The paper details the methodology, dataset construction, and evaluation criteria.

 The RULER dataset is available at https://github.com/NVIDIA/RULER.